yks72p/url-shortener/readme.md

 * rps = 3 would probably be a maximum stable load for the service, as for rps=4 almost no erros happen, but still there are couple of them
+* For stability test, response time slowly increases from ~200ms in the beginning to ~230ms in the end of the test

 ### Reason of bad results